Man who propped feet on Pelosi desk guilty in Jan. 6 case

 WASHINGTON (AP) — An Arkansas man who propped his feet up on a desk in then-House Speaker Nancy Pelosi’s office during the U.S. Capitol riot was convicted on Monday of joining a mob’s attack on the building two years ago.

-A jury unanimously convicted Richard “Bigo” Barnett on all eight counts in his indictment including felony charges of civil disorder and obstruction of an official proceeding.
+A jury deliberated for approximately two hours before unanimously convicting Richard “Bigo” Barnett on all eight counts in his indictment, including felony charges of civil disorder and obstruction of an official proceeding.

 Barnett lounging at a desk in Pelosi’s office made him one of the most memorable figures from the riot on Jan.
 6, 2021, the day when Congress convened a joint session to certify President Joe Biden’s electoral victory.